rkusumba/hello-world/README.md

 # hello-world
-hello-world is a intro project.
+hi there
+this is copied from master brach